Grand Canyon Guide

 Mather Point

-Yavapai Point and Geology Museum
+Yavapai Point

-Desert View Watchtower
+Desert Watchtower

 North Rim

 The North Rim is located directly across from the South Rim on the other side of the river.
 Because the North Rim is about 1,000 feet higher in elevation, most guides claim the views are actually better from the south.
-For this reason, the South Rim is generally a wiser choice for first-time visitors.
+For this reason, the South Rim is generally a better choice for first-time visitors.
 However, the North Rim does have a unique rustic charm and is much less crowded.

 This remote charm is evident from the five-hour drive (North Rim does not have an airport) that goes through bumpy roads in Utah and Arizona.
 The North Rim appeals to many visitors do to the historic Grand Canyon Lodge and a larger variety of trails.
 Experienced hikers can hike down the canyon from the North Rim and come up the South Rim.